BU-AdS/2p1D-Schwinger/README.md

 ### Measurements

-At the preset time, only gauge measurements are implemented.
+At the preset time, the following measurements are implemented,

    1. Average plaquette
    2. Wilson loops (for Creutz ratios)